jastakhova/consensual/README.md

 None

 #### Active ToDo (2 weeks)
-- [ui debt] Description field should accept markdown, checkboxes (estimate: 1 day, Dec 17th)
+- [ui debt] Description field should accept markdown, checkboxes (estimate: 1 day, Dec 18th)
+- [talk] Approve logic is not well understood by ppl
-- [security debt] Limitation for how many people you can invite (estimate: 2h, Dec 18th)
+- [security debt] Limitation for how many people you can invite (estimate: 2h, Dec 19th)
-- [error handling] If the person was already invited (estimate: 2h, Dec 18th)
+- [error handling] If the person was already invited (estimate: 2h, Dec 19th)
-- [error handling] Input error check for inviting (estimate: 4h, Dec 18th)
+- [error handling] Input error check for inviting (estimate: 4h, Dec 19th)
-- [app] Assess current state of the app (Yulia) ETA: Dec 10th (was blocked by Xcode 10 update, Dec 19th)
+- [app] Assess current state of the app (Yulia) ETA: Dec 10th (was blocked by Xcode 10 update, Dec 20th)
 - [app] Native facebook login in the app (https://gist.github.com/jamielob/881e0fe059c0ef0eb36d)
 - [ui] clear the search (estimate: 2h)
 - [logic] client side search (not regexp) (estimate: 2 days)
 - [logic] By who should sort by assignee and author
-- [ui] Not obvious how to make self-agreements
-- [ui] Not obvious what to put into Receivers input (someone tried email)
 - [ui bug] Browser suggest in different browsers (gathering statistical data so far from users)
 - [logic debt] Send inviteeId in the link to Consensual from email (in order to fight the situation when email of invitee doesn’t match with his facebook one or facebook doesn't provide email)
 - [ui] Make the column width equal between different tasks lists on the main page